Short code: United Kingdom

-Codes are usually five, six or seven digits in length, mostly starting with 6, 7 or 8.
-The range of codes may be expanded in time to use other leading digits such as 4.
-Shortcodes are often owned by holding companies who then lease them out to service providers and advertisers to promote SMS services, charitable fundraising and marketing promotions such as news alerts, voting and quizzes.
+Short codes are often owned by holding companies who then lease them out to service providers and advertisers to promote SMS services, charitable fundraising and marketing promotions such as news alerts, voting and quizzes.

-Codes starting 70 are used by charities.
-Codes starting 72 are used by Society Lotteries.
-Adult related mobile services must use codes starting 69 or 89.
-Mobile operators sometimes use proprietary codes (either with a different leading digit, or shorter in length) for operator-specific functions.
-Depending on the service offered, users may interact with service providers either by calling the number, or by sending and/or receiving a text or MMS message.
+Codes that start with "70" are used by charities, while codes that start with "72" are used by Society Lotteries.
+Adult-related mobile services are required to use codes starting with "69" or "89".
+Mobile operators sometimes use proprietary codes (that either have a different leading digit, or are shorter in length) for operator-specific functions.
+Depending on the service offered, users may interact with service providers by calling or texting the number.

-Calls to mobile shortcodes may be free, or may be charged per call or at a per minute rate.
-Where the number can be called from any mobile network, the same charge will apply from all networks.

-Messages sent to mobile shortcodes may be charged at a "standard rate", or with an additional premium charge.
+Calls to mobile short codes may be free, or charged at a rate per call or per minute.
+Where the number can be called from any mobile network, the same charge will apply regardless of which network is used.
+Messages sent to mobile short codes may be charged at a "standard rate" or with an additional premium charge.
 Where messages incur a "standard rate" charge, this is set by the sender's mobile provider and varies by provider.

-Messages received from shortcodes may be free or may incur a premium charge.
-Messages can be used to deliver additional content, or a URL link that opens the users web browser at a specific web page.
+Messages received from short codes may be free or may incur a premium charge.
+Messages can be used to deliver additional content, or a link that opens up the user's web browser to a specific web page.
 For subscription services, the charges may recur on a daily, weekly, monthly or other basis.
-To stop a subscription based shortcode service text the word 'STOP' to the shortcode number.
+These subscriptions can be stopped by texting the word "STOP" to the short code number.

-The service provider must state the applicable charges alongside the number.
-Calls and messages to mobile shortcodes do not count towards inclusive allowances or bundles.
+The service provider must state all applicable charges alongside the number.
+Calls and messages to mobile short codes do not count towards inclusive allowances or bundles.

-Where the benefit passed on to the service provider is more than 10p per call, per minute, or per message, Ofcom's Premium Rate Services Condition defines it as being a Controlled Premium Rate Service (CPRS) and subject to the additional regulation detailed in The Regulation of Premium Rate Services Order 2024.
+Where the benefit passed on to the service provider is more than 10p per call, per minute or per message, Ofcom's Premium Rate Services Condition defines it as being a Controlled Premium Rate Service (CPRS) and is subject to the additional regulations detailed in The Regulation of Premium Rate Services Order 2024.

 Until 31 January 2025, these services were regulated by the Phone-paid Services Authority.
-From 1 February 2025, Ofcom regulates these services directly.
+As of 1 February 2025, Ofcom has regulated these services directly.
 A number of key PSA staff had already been embedded within Ofcom for some time in preparation for this move.